In order to understand how to avoid probate in Ontario, we need to first and foremost understand what it is and when it’s required.

 Once you understand that, then knowing how to avoid probate in Ontario isn’t all that difficult, especially when you know which steps to take.
 This article explains in detail how you can do just that

-Upon completion of the probate process, the court will issue a Certificate Appointment of Estate Trustee to the executor.
-The person appointed as an Estate Trustee has the legal authority to deal with the deceased’s estate.
+Upon completing the probate process, the court will issue a Certificate Appointment of Estate Trustee.
+Upon appointment, the estate trustee has the legal authority to deal with the deceased’s estate.

 Supreme Court of Canada defined the purpose of probate in the case of Re Eurig Estate S.C.J.
 No. 72